microsoft/Dynamics-365-FastTrack-Implementation-Assets/Commerce/BetterTogether/AfterSalesCustomerService.md

 [Trigger a journey based on a Dataverse record change (Dynamics 365 Marketing) | Microsoft Learn](https://learn.microsoft.com/dynamics365/marketing/real-time-marketing-dataverse-trigger)

-### Step 5: Setup Omnichannel the Customer Service admin
+### Step 5: Setup an embedded Commerce application in Omnichannel Customer Service

-Install the [Commerce in Customer Service](CommerceCustomerServiceAddInSolutionsPackage_1_3.zip) Add-in package into your Customer Service instance.
-This will allow a customer service agent to login and display Dynamics 365 Commerce forms within the Customer Service application.
+Download and install the [Commerce in Customer Service Add-in solution package](CommerceCustomerServiceAddInSolutionsPackage_1_3.zip) from GitHub into your Customer Service sandbox environment.
+This will allow a customer service agent to use Dynamics 365 Commerce application pages within the Customer Service application.
+This is an unmannaged solution you can use for demonstrations or as a starting point for building and deploying a [managed solution](https://learn.microsoft.com/en-us/power-platform/alm/move-from-unmanaged-managed-alm) following best practices which are documented in the [Healthy ALM Overview](https://learn.microsoft.com/en-us/power-platform/alm/implement-healthy-alm) page.

-### Step 6: Create a Topic for the Power Virtual Agent
+### Step 6: Create Topics for the Power Virtual Agent

 This documentation page explains how to create topics for the PVA chatbot.